m0ngr31/kanzi/README.md

 To make it as easy as possible, I wrote a little webapp that will give you the information you need: [here](https://slot-generator.herokuapp.com/).

 You can also get the information from running `python generate_custom_slots.py` in the project directory.
 This will create txt files with the relevant information.
-Note that this will communicate with the Kodi instance defined in the `[DEFAULT]` section in `kodi.config`.
+This will communicate with the Kodi instance defined in the `[DEFAULT]` section in `kodi.config`. *NOTE: If you're deploying to Heroku, you cannot use the python slot generator unless you create the kodi.config file.
+It's best to use the webapp for generating slots in this case.*

 If one of your slots is empty, you can just enter the word 'Empty' or something so that it'll save.